pandulapeter/chignon-mignon-wallpapers/README.md

 ### License

 This software is licensed under GNU GPL 3.0.
 Any derivative works must follow the same open-source license.

+The artwork displayed in the application is the property of [Chignon Mignon](https://chignonmignon.ro/) and should only be used for personal purposes.